Mayor Probst Talks Political Life

 She said that seeing all the hard-working women in her family made her very self-sufficient throughout college.
 All the women in her family made it a point to express how important education is.
 She and her brothers were the first in the family to go to college.

-She then mentions how the current senator has been in office for 16 years, and there just has not been enough done to help people flourish, especially with livable wages.
+She then mentioned how the current senator has been in office for 16 years, and there just has not been enough done to help people flourish, especially with livable wages.

 She would also like to address some educational problems.
 Pennsylvania is in the top 10 in education within the country, but we are number 48 for federal funding.